 - Discover a different culture, gain an international perspective and travel

 - It’s really good fun!

-For more details about the programme, including videos and interviews with students who have participated in the programme, please visit the British Council website.
+For more details about the programme and advice from students who have participated in the programme, please visit the Erasmus Student Network website.

 What to do first if you want to go on exchange